barbinbrad/openpilot-101/intro.md

 In the fingerprint dictionaries, the key is the message ID, and the value is the data length.
 Suppose, for example, that we don't know what kind of car we have.
 So we start listening to CAN messages from the car, and we receive a message ID 2 with a length of 5 bytes.
 Given the information provided above, any of the four fingerprints could be valid.
 But suppose we receive a message ID 264 with length 3.
 Now we can eliminate both fingerprints from `CAR.XTRAIL` because niether of the fingerprints contains message ID 264.
 Similarly if we receive message 42 with length 8, we can eliminate the first `CAR.LEAF` fingerprint.
 If, after listening to many more messages, the second `CAR.LEAF` fingerprint has not been eliminated in this way, we can conclude that the car is a Nissan Leaf.

-We use this conclusion to load correct the CAN Dictionaries (DBCs), some important information about the geometry and featureset of the car (accessed through the interface's `get_params` method), and functions for reading and writing make/model-specific CAN messages (reading through carstate and writing through carcontroller).
-Every make of car contains a manufactuer-specific, `CarInterface`, `CarState`, and `CarController`, which can be found in the `selfdrive/car/<name>` directory.
-When needed, these functions provide differentiation between the vehicle's model.
+We use this conclusion to load correct the CAN Dictionaries (DBCs), some important information about the geometry and featureset of the car (accessed through the interface's `get_params` method), and functions for reading and writing make/model-specific CAN messages (reading through `selfdrive/car/<make>/carstate` and writing through `selfdrive/car/<make>/carcontroller`).
+Every make of car contains a manufactuer-specific, `CarInterface`, `CarState`, and `CarController`, which can be found in the `selfdrive/car/<make>` directory.
+When needed, these classes provide differentiation between the vehicle's model.

 Now that we have a basic grasp on fingerprinting, let's revisit the first lines of code we looked at.
 Recall that `CI.apply(CC)` transforms calculations for acceleration and steering angle into make/model specific CAN messages on each loop of the process: